THE WORLD IS YOURS TO EXPLORE!

 Program dates: June 20 - July 25, 2019

-The summer application goes live in mid-October and applications are accepted on a rolling basis until programs are full.
-The first round of acceptances goes out on January 18th.
+Applications are accepted on a rolling basis until programs are full.

 SYA Summer has very limited need-based financial aid available.
 Less than 5% of our summer students will receive a grant, with no grant to exceed 50% of the tuition.
 Financial aid funds are awarded on a first come, first served basis and are for families with demonstrated need.